lexibank/tlopo/out/vol2/chapter8.md

 After examining the sea-based directional systems of a sample of Oceanic languages, François concludes that in POc ‘go down’ apparently had the secondary sense ‘go northwest’, whilst ‘go up’ had the secondary sense ‘go southeast’.
 More tentatively, he suggests that _&ast;pano_ may have been used for movement across the northwest–southeast axis.
 He suggests that the basis of this metaphor was that sailing into the wind felt to the sailors like going uphill.

-In [Ross](../references.md#source-Ross1995c) ([1995c](../references.md#source-Ross1995c)) I suggested that _&ast;sake_ ‘go up’ and _&ast;sipo_ ‘go down’ were used by POc speakers to denote ‘east’ and ‘west’, i.e. the locations of sunrise and sunset.
-This inference was based on the fact that the glosses for their reflexes in many Oceanic languages are given as ‘east’ and ‘west’ (this is also true of some of the sources that [François 2004a](../references.md#source-Francois2004a) cites).
-However, François argues in his detailed account of Mwotlap directional systems that this is semantically implausible, as reflexes of _&ast;sake_ and _&ast;sipo_ are used for ‘go southeast’ and ‘go northwest’ respectively, and it is hard to see how these meanings — or ‘go east’ and ‘go west’ — could be derived from ‘go to the place where the sun rises/sets’ ([François 2003](../references.md#source-Francois2003)).
-In [François](../references.md#source-Francois2004a) ([2004a](../references.md#source-Francois2004a)) he also presents the systems of a number of languages which display the ‘go up/southeast’ and ‘go down/northwest’ correlations.
+In [Ross](../sources/Ross1995c) ([1995c](../sources/Ross1995c)) I suggested that _&ast;sake_ ‘go up’ and _&ast;sipo_ ‘go down’ were used by POc speakers to denote ‘east’ and ‘west’, i.e. the locations of sunrise and sunset.
+This inference was based on the fact that the glosses for their reflexes in many Oceanic languages are given as ‘east’ and ‘west’ (this is also true of some of the sources that [François 2004a](../sources/Francois2004a) cites).
+However, François argues in his detailed account of Mwotlap directional systems that this is semantically implausible, as reflexes of _&ast;sake_ and _&ast;sipo_ are used for ‘go southeast’ and ‘go northwest’ respectively, and it is hard to see how these meanings — or ‘go east’ and ‘go west’ — could be derived from ‘go to the place where the sun rises/sets’ ([François 2003](../sources/Francois2003)).
+In [François](../sources/Francois2004a) ([2004a](../sources/Francois2004a)) he also presents the systems of a number of languages which display the ‘go up/southeast’ and ‘go down/northwest’ correlations.
 I find his reconstruction of a terminological subsystem corresponding to the major wind directions convincing, and I think it likely that systems which are oriented to the rising and setting of the sun are probably more recent developments.

-[François](../references.md#source-Francois2004a) ([2004a](../references.md#source-Francois2004a)) is a reconstruction of a POc terminological subsystem, i.e. a system of meanings and the relationships among them.
+[François](../sources/Francois2004a) ([2004a](../sources/Francois2004a)) is a reconstruction of a POc terminological subsystem, i.e. a system of meanings and the relationships among them.
 The languages in his sample by no means all use reflexes of _&ast;sipo_ and _&ast;sake_ for ‘go downward’ and ‘go upward’, and he makes no attempt to reconstruct the POc forms, assuming that the relevant POc etyma were _&ast;sipo_ and _&ast;sake_.
-I return briefly to the reconstruction of _&ast;sipo_ and _&ast;sake_ as directions at sea in §3.3.3 below.
+I return briefly to the reconstruction of _&ast;sipo_ and _&ast;sake_ as directions at sea in [§3.3.3](../contributions/2-8#s-3-3-3) below.

+<a id="s-3-3-1"></a>

-8.3.3.1 Downward movement
+### 3.3.1 Downward movement

 Three possible verbs of downward movement are reconstructed below.
 They are: